Warda-Syeda/matlabMRICourse/part_six_beyond_matlab.md

 ## Anatomical data

-We can apply what we learned so far on anatomical data such as extracting and visualizing sheep brain surface from its volumetric binary mask.  'sheepBrain.nii'.
+We can apply what we learned so far on anatomical data such as extracting and visualizing sheep brain surface from its volumetric binary mask, 'sheepBrain.nii'.